maughmer/javascript-samples/README.md

 Once retrieved, the data is sorted by title, with accommodation for _**The**_ at the beginning of a title. _**A**_ and _**An**_ are left as an exercise for another time.

+## accordion-component

+A sample accordion, as above, but this time implemented as a [Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).